dsalvaz/Delta_Conformity_Sociopatterns_Analysis/README.md

 # Delta_Conformity_Sociopatterns_Analysis

-``∆-Conformity`` is a local homophily measure in attributed stream graphs
+``∆-Conformity`` is a local homophily measure in attributed stream graphs.

-The measure is implemented DynetX (https://github.com/GiulioRossetti/dynetx) and introduced in:
+The measure is implemented in DynetX (https://github.com/GiulioRossetti/dynetx) and introduced in:

 > G. Rossetti, S. Citraro and L. Milli.
 >